thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 resolution in the elevational direction is nominally 140 μm for the RMV710B transducer.

-IBS images are created with a reference phantom created by Dr. Ernest Madsen from UW-Madison.
+Integrated backscatter coefficient (IBSC) images are created with a reference phantom created by Dr. Ernest Madsen from UW-Madison.
 The reference phantom is made of the 5000E material characterized in Chapter 6.
 The reference phantom was scanned with the same transducer and system settings as utilized for scanning the plaque specimen.